What Is Final Expense Insurance (And How It Works for Seniors)

 Once approved, coverage remains active as long as premiums are paid.

-As people get older, traditional life insurance becomes more expensive, harder to qualify for, and less predictable.
+As people get older, traditional life insurance becomes:

 Final expense insurance is often seen as a practical alternative for those who want some level of coverage without going through a complex process.